 To help you here are a few of the tips that we include in our remote media training and presentation skills courses:

-- This is most important as it establishes a “connection” with your audience.
+- Keep the eyeline with the webcam.
+This is most important as it establishes a “connection” with your audience.
 The way to achieve this via the webcam is to look up at the tiny “pin prick” webcam located at the top of your laptop screen – in a central position.

 - Framing the shot.
 This means looking at yourself on-screen and ensuring that your face is sufficiently in close-up for the audience to see your eyes and that you are positioned centrally on screen, ie not “lop-sided”.